Air France spat with Rolls-Royce seen dragging on

-PARIS, Sept 18 (Reuters) - A dispute over engine maintenance between Air France-KLM and Rolls-Royce that has delayed a $7 billion Airbus plane order for a year already could take several months more to resolve, a senior airline executive said.
+PARIS (Reuters) - A dispute over engine maintenance between Air France-KLM (AIRF.PA) and Rolls-Royce (RR.L) that has delayed a $7 billion Airbus EAD.PA plane order for a year already could take several months more to resolve, a senior airline executive said.

 Although the Boeing order has since been confirmed, the Airbus part of the deal remains incomplete because Air France-KLM and engine maker Rolls-Royce cannot agree over who should maintain the engines on the Airbus aircraft.